Home / How To Help / The Medina-Flores Family

 Why Your Gift Matters

-38,421 overnight stays to help keep families close to their hospitalized children
+VISUAL: Graphic showing 38,421 overnight stays provided by RMHC Bay Area to support families with hospitalized children.
+READS: 38,421 overnight stays to help keep families close to their hospitalized children.

-168 students enrolled in Ronald McDonald House School (Carter Family Classroom)
+VISUAL: Graphic showing 168 students enrolled in the Ronald McDonald House School Carter Family Classroom.
+READS: 168 students enrolled in Ronald McDonald House School (Carter Family Classroom).

-5,073+ hours donated by volunteers helping to offset the cost of program operation, and offering care and love to families
+VISUAL: Graphic showing 5,073+ volunteer hours donated to RMHC Bay Area in support of families and operations.
+READS: 5,073+ hours donated by volunteers helping to offset the cost of program operation, and offering care and love to families.

-7,749 gifts donated for Comfort & Joy from 250 holiday toy drive
+VISUAL: Graphic showing 7,749 gifts donated for the Comfort & Joy holiday toy drive through RMHC Bay Area.
+READS: 7,749 gifts donated for Comfort & Joy from 250 holiday toy drive.

-104,387 free meals to help keep families close to help nourish families with ill or injured children
+VISUAL: Graphic showing 104,387 free meals served by RMHC Bay Area to support families with ill or injured children.
+READS: 104,387 free meals to help keep families close to help nourish families with ill or injured children.